nhsengland/evalsense/README.md

 ## Usage

-For an example illustrating the usage of EvalSense, please check the [Demo notebook](https://github.com/nhsengland/evalsense/blob/main/notebooks/Demo.ipynb) under the `notebooks/` folder.
+For examples illustrating the usage of EvalSense, please check the notebooks under the `notebooks/` folder:

+- The [Demo notebook](https://github.com/nhsengland/evalsense/blob/main/notebooks/Demo.ipynb) illustrates a basic application of EvalSense to the ACI-Bench dataset.
+- The [Experiments notebook](https://github.com/nhsengland/evalsense/blob/main/notebooks/Experiments.ipynb) illustrates more thorough experiments on the same dataset, involving a larger number of evaluators and models.
+- The [Meta-Evaluation notebook](https://github.com/nhsengland/evalsense/blob/main/notebooks/Meta-Evaluation.ipynb) focuses on meta-evaluation on synthetically perturbed data, where the goal is to identify the most reliable evaluation methods rather than the best-performing models.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)
+2. Create your Feature Branch (`git checkout -b amazing-feature`)
 3. Commit your Changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the Branch (`git push origin feature/amazing-feature`)
+4. Push to the Branch (`git push origin amazing-feature`)
 5. Open a Pull Request

 _See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidance._